 1. Okinawa Soba Noodle

 This isn’t your typical Japanese soba!
-Okinawa Soba features wheat noodles in a flavorful broth made with pork and bonito.
+Instead, Okinawa Soba features wheat noodles in a flavorful broth made with pork and bonito.

-Topped with soft braised pork belly and fresh scallions, it’s a comforting and iconic dish beloved by locals and tourists alike.
+Moreover, it is topped with soft braised pork belly and fresh scallions, which makes it a comforting and iconic dish.

 2. Goya Champuru